FuzzFoundation/WKTPlot/README.md

 Which will result in this output:
 ![CaliforniaCounties](docs/ca_counties.png)

-## Additional Info
-WKTPlot supports Bokeh's stylization parameters for customizing the look of added elements.
-See this guide for more info: https://docs.bokeh.org/en/latest/docs/user_guide/styling.html

 ## Future Plans
 * Add native support for visualizing GeoDataframes and shapefiles.
 * Make web view more interactive.